mynameissajil-pixel/retail_sales_analysis_sql_project/README.md

   #ORDER BY   YEAR(SALE_DATE), AVG(TOTAL_SALE) DESC
 ```

-8)Write a SQL query to find the top 5 customers based on the highest total sales
+8) Write a SQL query to find the top 5 customers based on the highest total sales

  ```sql
   SELECT